iluvatyr/docker-supertuxkart/README.md

 # Docker SuperTuxKart Server & difference to jwestp image:

 This is a docker image for deploying a [SuperTuxKart](https://supertuxkart.net) server.
 It uses a modified version of stk-code from [kimden/stk-code](https://github.com/kimden/stk-code) instead of [supertuxkart/stk-code](https://github.com/supertuxkart/stk-code.git) for building the image.
 This adds a few more functionalities and is fully compatible with the standard stk-code.
-A list of the changes can be found here: [changes kimden/stk-code](https://github.com/kimden/stk-code/blob/master/FORK_CHANGES.md) A lot Supertuxkart-servers run with this server version.
+A list of the [changes in kimden/stk-code](https://github.com/kimden/stk-code/blob/master/FORK_CHANGES.md) can be viewed by clicking the link.
+A lot Supertuxkart-servers run with this server version.
 Most prominent changes in the docker image here compared to the one of jwestp are:

 1) Support for sqlite3 database server management (turn on in server_config.xml, description how to set up the database in [Create-Database.md](https://github.com/iluvatyr/docker-supertuxkart/blob/master/Create-Database.md)